Yehuda Hiss: Medical career

 Hiss became the director and chief pathologist at Abu Kabir in 1988.
 As director of the Institute, Hiss was involved with high-profile cases.
 Hiss performed the autopsy on Yitzhak Rabin after his 1995 assassination; his report was challenged in March 1999 by a group of Israeli academics.
 In May 2003, he confirmed the identification of the body that washed ashore the beaches of Tel Aviv to be that of Omar Sharif, the accomplice of Asif Hanif, who carried out the Mike's Place suicide bombing the month previous.
 Hiss told Haaretz that Sharif's DNA was matched to samples provided by two British detectives and the cause of death was determined to be drowning.
-He also performed the autopsy on Rachel Corrie.
+He also performed the autopsy on Rachel Corrie, an American woman killed by an Israeli bulldozer while attempting to protect a Palestinian home from being demolished.

 A piece featuring Hiss that appeared in The New York Times in February 2004 noted Hiss played a "unique role" in the response network that Israel had to developed to deal with the more than 100 suicide bombings it had experienced over the three years previous.
 All the dead from such attacks are brought to the Forensic Institute, and Hiss had been present to attend to, "the dismembered victims and shattered victims," in all but one attack.
 The same article mentions the controversy surrounding Hiss as follows: "While the forensic center is praised for its work after bombings, Dr. Hiss has been involved in controversies related to other cases, including allegations that the institute removed organs from corpses without permission from the families.
 The issue is enormously sensitive because of Judaism's emphasis on burying the whole body.
 Government inquiries have not resulted in any charges against Dr. Hiss.
 But in December the Israeli attorney general recommended disciplinary action.
 The issue is still under consideration, and no sanctions have been imposed so far."

 In January 2006, following the carrying out of an autopsy that was ordered by the Israeli courts for a Haredi woman found murdered in her apartment, a riot by dozens of Haredim took place inside the institute where Hiss worked.
 According to Dr. Benny Davidson, the manager of the institute, "Even in the institute's darkest days, there wasn't an event this big.
 They wrecked the entire hall, broke expensive equipment, and destroyed (institute director) Yehuda Hiss' room.
 The public reaction to the articles on the pathological institute was an abandonment of Hiss."